Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Experiments

-In all experiments, we consider as base estimator, a fully-connected network with three hidden layers of $100$ neurons each and ReLU activation.
+In all experiments, we consider a fully-connected network with three hidden layers of $100$ neurons each and ReLU activation for the base estimator.
 The end-layer is composed of two neurons, which respectively predict the conditional mean and standard deviation $\mu_w(x), \sigma_w(x)$ (cf. Section \ref{expe-synthetic-setup}).
-We consider $13$ different uncertainty quantification approaches: five deep ensemble methods: \textbf{Deep Ensemble} \citep{Lakshminarayanan2017DeepEnsemble}, \textbf{Negative Correlation} \citep{liu1999negativecorrelation, shui2018negativecorrelation}, \textbf{Maximize-Overall-Diversity (MOD)} \citep{Jain2020MOD}, \textbf{Anchored-Networks} \citep{pearce2018AnchorNetwork}, \textbf{Repulsive-Deep-Ensemble (RDE)} \citep{Angelo2021RepulsiveDeepEnsemble} and four "Bayesian" methods: \textbf{MC-Dropout}, \textbf{BNN}, \textbf{MaxWEnt}, \textbf{MaxWEnt-SVD} (described in Section \ref{expe-synthetic-setup}), and ensemble version of these four previous Bayesian methods.
+We consider $13$ different uncertainty quantification approaches: five deep ensemble methods: \textbf{Deep Ensemble} \citep{Lakshminarayanan2017DeepEnsemble}, \textbf{Negative Correlation} \citep{liu1999negativecorrelation, shui2018negativecorrelation}, \textbf{Maximize-Overall-Diversity (MOD)} \citep{Jain2020MOD}, \textbf{Anchored-Networks} \citep{pearce2018AnchorNetwork}, \textbf{Repulsive-Deep-Ensemble (RDE)} \citep{Angelo2021RepulsiveDeepEnsemble} and four ``Bayesian'' methods: \textbf{MC-Dropout}, \textbf{BNN}, \textbf{MaxWEnt}, \textbf{MaxWEnt-SVD} (described in Section \ref{expe-synthetic-setup}), and ensemble version of these four previous Bayesian methods.
 The competitor characteristics are summarized in Table \ref{table-uci-competitors}.
 We use the Gaussian NLL loss for regression, as defined in Equation (\ref{loss-regression}) and the Adam optimizer \citep{Kingma2014Adam} with learning rate $0.001$ and batch size $128$.
 The number of iterations is chosen such that the minimum validation NLL is generally reached by every method on every dataset.
 We then consider $10$k iterations for ensemble methods and $50$k iterations for Bayesian and Bayesian ensemble methods, as stochastic variational inference converges slower than stochastic gradient descent.
 A callback process is used to monitor the validation NLL of the model every $100$ iterations, the network weights corresponding to the iteration of best validation NLL are restored at the training end.
 For MaxWEnt, the scale parameters are saved if the validation NLL is below the threshold defined in Section \ref{impl-choice}.
+Notice that the OOD dataset is not used during the network training, as well as a test dataset, selected uniformly in the training domain. $10\%$ of the in-distribution data are selected to form the test set and $5\%$ of the remaining data to form the validation set.